shivamsince2001/MY_PROJECT/README.md

 - `palindrome.cpp` — Program to check whether the input number is a **palindrome**.
 - `matrix_addition.cpp` – Program to add two matrices.
 It takes input for two 2D matrices, checks if their dimensions match, and prints their sum if addition is possible.
+- `matrix_multiplication.cpp` – Program to multiply two matrices.
+It verifies that the number of columns in the first matrix equals the number of rows in the second matrix before performing multiplication.

 > *(More files will be added soon)*